redwoodjs/redwood/packages/codemods/README.md

 After you find what you're looking for, you usually want to replace it with something else.
 Again, use AST Explorer to find out what the AST of that something else is.
-Then, instead of using a type (like `j.ImportDeclaration`) to find it, use a builder (like `js.importDeclaration`—it's just the type lowercased) to make it.
+Then, instead of using a type (like `j.ImportDeclaration`) to find it, use a builder (like `j.importDeclaration`—it's just the type camelcased) to make it.

 Again, sometimes jscodeshift has a method that makes this trivial, especially for simple operations, like renaming or removing something (just use `renameTo` or `remove`).
-But sometimes you'll just have to use one of the more generic methods: `replaceWith`, `inserterBefore`, `insertAfter`, etc.
+But sometimes you'll just have to use one of the more generic methods: `replaceWith`, `insertBefore`, `insertAfter`, etc.

 ## Testing

-Although JSCodeshift has a built-in way of doing testing, we have a slightly different way of testing.
+Although jscodeshift has a built-in way of doing testing, we have a slightly different way of testing.

 There's 3 key test utils you need to be aware of (located in [packages/codemods/testUtils/index.ts](https://github.com/redwoodjs/redwood/blob/main/packages/codemods/testUtils/index.ts)).

 1. `matchTransformSnapshot`—this lets you give it a transformName (i.e. the transform you're writing), and a fixtureName.
-The fixtures should be located in `__testfixtures__`, and have a `{fixtureName}.input.{js,ts}` and a `{fixtureName}.output.{js,ts}.
+The fixtures should be located in `__testfixtures__`, and have `{fixtureName}.input.{js,ts}` and `{fixtureName}.output.{js,ts} files.

 Note that the fixtureName can be anything you want, and you can have multiple fixtures.